hehongbo/wildcard-domain-acme-automation/README.md

 # Wildcard Domain ACME Automation

-Apply for *Let's Encrypt*'s wildcard certificates for second-level-domains with Drone CI, in both RSA and EC (Elliptic Curve) algorithms, and publish the public key for future uses.
+Apply for *Let's Encrypt*'s wildcard certificates for second-level-domains with Drone CI, in both RSA and EC (Elliptic Curve) algorithms.

 The idea is to apply for wildcard certificates and use them elsewhere, deploying them in other automation procedures, instead of applying for one keypair per server.
 This might also help to reduce exposures of what you've deployed on searching services like [crt.sh](https://crt.sh/).

-Related infrastructures and services:
-- **Drone CI** and Drone's Docker Runner for running signing procedures.
-- **BitBucket**.
-It doesn't matter from where Drone CI clones the repository, but the script assumes that we're using BitBucket and publish obtained certificates to Bitbucket's *Download* panel with their API.
-- **deSEC** for hosting the domain's DNS and providing API accesses for adding TXT records to respond to LE's ACME challenges.
-- **Let's Encrypt** for providing certificates.
-In theory, it would work with other certificate providers with ACME protocol.

 ## Disclaimer

-This automation is **HARD-CODED** with APIs of these infrastructures above, so it should be more like a demonstration instead of a template that you can fill in your own values and deploy right away.

-If you'd like to host your repository with other hosting services like GitHub, GitLab, run a similar procedure with public building services like GitHub Actions, Travis CI, or your domain is hosted with providers other than deSEC, you might have to modify the code slightly or make another one.
+The `.drone.yml` that comes with this repository is not something you can commit and push and deploy right away.
+The DNS provider I use as an example is ClouDNS, you might want to refer to LEGO's manual, to figure out which variable to fill in when using a different DNS provider (as long as it's supported by LEGO).

 Also, no exception handling in this automation.
 Running CI tasks with empty or wrong variables provided will results in build failures, or hitting the rate limit of Let's Encrypt.